Documents to download

-The top sending countries for overseas students have changed over the last few years.
+The top sending countries for overseas entrants have changed over recent years.

-Publication of comprehensive student data for 2022/23 has been delayed.
-Other data shows continued rapid growth in international students in 2022, but there are some signs of a fall in 2023 and early 2024.
+There are some signs of a fall in international student numbers in 2023 and 2024.
 The number of student visas granted increased to a new record of around 484,000 in 2022 before falling by 5% in 2023.
+Applications for study visas in August (traditionally the peak month) were 17% lower in 2024 than in 2023.
 Data from an international student enrolment platform suggests that postgraduate entrants in January 2024 were down by around one-third.

 In recent years, the UK has been the second most popular global destination for international students after the US.
 In 2019, it was overtaken by Australia and temporarily fell to third, before returning to second place in 2021 and 2022.
 Other English-speaking countries, such as New Zealand and Canada, are also seeing substantial increases in overseas students, as are European countries which are increasingly offering courses in English.